top of page

 What if I can’t afford team or registration fees or travel expenses?
 Can TLI help me out?

-• A team uniform for each competitor and opening/closing t-shirts for non-competitors.
-(Selection may be limited if you register with Team Illinois and/or the games after May 1, 2022.)
+• Note: Size selection may be limited if you register with Team Illinois and/or the games after April 1, 2026.
+Additional shirts may be available for advance purchase.

 6